twardoch/uubed-docs/docs/interactive/encoding-playground.md

 description: "Interactive playground for experimenting with QuadB64 encoding and comparing position-dependent alphabets"
 ---

-TLDR: This interactive playground is your personal laboratory for QuadB64.
+> This interactive playground is your personal laboratory for QuadB64.
 Experiment with different data, see how position-dependent alphabets work their magic, and witness firsthand how QuadB64 eliminates substring pollution.
 It's like a sandbox for data encoding, but way more productive.

 # QuadB64 Interactive Encoding Playground